 Tripps Mill is the site of a former sawmill along Tripps Mill Brook, a small stream that flows to the Mattapoisett River.
 This historic water-powered sawmill was one of many that serviced the industry in this area.
 Today, the remnants of the mill on Tinkham Pond are a scenic point of interest.

 Tripps Mill is a gateway to four miles of trails through the Mattapoisett River Reserve’s woods, freshwater wetlands, and retired cranberry bogs.
-The trails here connect with The Bogs, offering hours of hiking adventure for explorers of all ages.
+The trails here connect with The Bogs and Tinkhamtown Woodlands, offering hours of hiking adventure for explorers of all ages.
 (Download trail map)

 Beginning at the Acushnet Road parking area, set off into the woods on a flat, easy trail that follows the flow of Tripps Mill Brook.
 Cross a rustic footbridge over the brook to explore a loop trail through the forest, or keep walking on the main trail toward a large, scenic freshwater shrub swamp.
 This habitat, rare for southeastern New England, is a great place to stop and look for wildlife.